 What are the proposed changes to location permissions in iOS 13?

-You may have read about, or seen the keynote, where Apple announced several major changes for location permissions in iOS 13.
+Back in June, Apple announced several major changes for location permissions in iOS 13.
 Here is what we know so far about the actual impacts.

 ‘While Using App’ → ‘Always Allow’

 If the user selects ‘While Using’, the app will only have access to locations while the app is running in the foreground.

 However, iOS 13 will automatically prompt the user to upgrade the location permission from ‘While Using’ to ‘Always Allow’ without any modifications to the app.
 This prompt happens somewhere between a few hours and a day.
 In initial testing, power cycling a device minutes after install triggers the prompt (see above) shortly after the device restarts.
 Without a power cycle, the user is prompted in less than a day.

 We have seen this permission upgrade prompt when unlocking the phone even when the app isn’t running and have seen several re-displays of this prompt over a period of days.